What is Court-based navigation?

-- Understanding the evaluation, treatment, recovery support, family support, and overdose prevention resources available in the community
+- Understanding and accessing evaluation, treatment, recovery, family support, and overdose prevention resources

-- Developing personal goals and objectives related to substance use, treatment, and recovery
+- Developing personal goals related to substance use and mental health treatment, recovery, and support

 Locations